ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

     --custom                          use a custom VM template
     --custom-vm-branch string         custom vm branch
     --custom-vm-build-script string   custom vm build-script
-    --custom-vm-path string           file path of custom vm to use (deprecation warning: will be generated if not given) --custom-vm-repo-url string       custom vm repository url
+    --custom-vm-path string           file path of custom vm to use --custom-vm-repo-url string       custom vm repository url
-    --evm                             use the Subnet-EVM as the base template -f, --force                           overwrite the existing configuration if one exists --genesis string                  file path of genesis to use -h, --help                            help for create
+    --evm                             use the Subnet-EVM as the base template --evm-chain-id uint               chain ID to use with Subnet-EVM --evm-defaults                    use default settings for fees/airdrop/precompiles with Subnet-EVM --evm-token string                token name to use with Subnet-EVM -f, --force                           overwrite the existing configuration if one exists --from-github-repo                generate custom VM binary from github repository --genesis string                  file path of genesis to use -h, --help                            help for create
-    --latest                          use latest Subnet-Evm version, takes precedence over --vm-version --vm-version string               version of Subnet-Evm template to use
+    --latest                          use latest Subnet-EVM released version, takes precedence over --vm-version --pre-release                     use latest Subnet-EVM pre-released version, takes precedence over --vm-version --teleporter                      generate a teleporter-ready vm (default true) --vm string                       file path of custom vm to use. alias to custom-vm-path --vm-version string               version of Subnet-EVM template to use
 ```

 ### Subnet Delete